A stool culture is done to identify bacteria

 - Put on gloves before handling your stool.
 Stool can contain

-material that spreads infection.
+germs that spread infection.

 Wash your hands after you remove your gloves.